weaveworks-experiments/flux-classic/site/fluxctl.md

 therefore won't be used) until you supply a port.

 There are also options for selecting containers to be instances, as a shortcut to using a subsequent `fluxctl select ...` command.
+This is always assumed to be the "default" rule.

 ```
 Usage: